 Of course, there’s plenty of glitz to explore.
 La Scala Opera house is jaw-droppingly beautiful and feels like something out of a glamorous film.
 Its elegance is matched only by the incredible artists that perform on its stage.

 For one, Cinque Terre is over 400 miles north of Amalfi.
-And whereas Amalfi is best known for sunbathing, boating, and high-end vacations, Cinque Terre has a more rugged feel.
+And whereas Amalfi is best known for sunbathing, boating, and high-end vacations, locals say that Cinque Terre has a more rugged feel.
 People go to enjoy nature, and especially the excellent hiking trails that connect its villages.

-Local tip: For a sweet treat, check out the Carpigiani Gelato museum in Bologna.
+For a sweet treat, check out the Carpigiani Gelato museum in Bologna.

 Take a tour of Mount Etna, explore ancient ruins at the Valley of the Temples (a UNESCO World Heritage site), relax on some of Sicily’s best beaches, or spend the day exploring one of the island’s awesome towns—such as Palermo, Catania or Cefalù.

-Located in between two popular Italian destinations—Milan and Lake Cuomo—Bergamo often gets overlooked.
-But this hidden gem is an excellent place to stay.
-Take the funicular for a spectacular view of the medieval city—it's been in use for over 100 years—walk along the ancient city walls, and grab an espresso or an Aperol spritz at Piazza Vecchia, the town’s gorgeous main square.
+Locals suggest taking the funicular for a spectacular view of the medieval city—they tell us it's been in use for over 100 years—walking along the ancient city walls, and grabbing an espresso or an Aperol spritz at Piazza Vecchia, the town’s gorgeous main square.

 Because Bergamo is smaller and less visited, it’s the kind of place where getting local advice can be especially advantageous.